Correcting My Italian Surname

 From Scalies to Scalise

-I was born Christa Ann Scalies but as of August 8, 2016 I am now Christa Ann Scalise.
+I was born Christa Ann Scalies, but I am now Christa Ann Scalise as of August 8, 2016.
 I am thrilled!

 Even though the correction from "es" to "se" is subtle, it's incredibly significant.
 Why?
-Because now Italians and Americans of Italian descent will know, based on the simple "e" vowel ending in my last name, that I have Italian roots.
-Also, when I move forward with Italian citizenship jure sanguinis, I will be recognized in Italy with the historically correct family name.
+Because now Italians and Americans of Italian descent will know, based on the simple "e" vowel ending in my last name, I have Italian roots.
+When I move forward with Italian citizenship jure sanguinis, I will be recognized in Italy with the historically correct family name.

 People would ask: